aws/aws-iot-device-sdk-embedded-C/ports/README.md

 - `template` <br>
   Empty port sources containing stubbed-out functions.
 The files in this directory may be used as a starting point for a new port.
 - `posix`, `macos`, `win32` <br>
   Port sources and headers for a single implementation.
-They directory is named after the target OS.
+The directory is named after the target OS.

 See [Porting guide](https://docs.aws.amazon.com/freertos/latest/lib-ref/c-sdk/main/guide_developer_porting.html) for instructions on how to create a new port.